615 - 410 - 4422

 • Customized fittings based on lifestyle needs

-Presbyopia is a natural part of aging, but it shouldn’t make everyday tasks feel like a hassle.
-A comprehensive eye exam can help explain what’s going on with your vision and point you toward options that fit your routine, whether that’s updated glasses or contact lenses designed for your needs.
+Presbyopia is a natural part of aging, but it shouldn’t make everyday tasks feel difficult or frustrating.
+A comprehensive eye exam can help identify what’s changing with your vision and help you find solutions that fit your lifestyle.

-With support from our skilled eye doctors, near vision can become easier and more comfortable again.
-As a result, reading, screen time, and close-up tasks feel less like a struggle.
+With support from our experienced eye doctors, seeing up close can feel more comfortable and effortless again, making reading, screen time, and other close-up tasks easier throughout your day.

-Schedule an appointment at Integrity Eye Care in Murfreesboro to explore options that help bring near vision back into focus.
+Schedule an appointment at Integrity Eye Care in Murfreesboro to explore options that can help bring your near vision back into focus.